 HOLLAND, Mich.
 (WOOD) — The outdoor Christmas market in Holland opened on Saturday for the first time this season.

-Kerstmarkt has a few changes in place because of the pandemic.
-But regardless, vendors say they’re glad they’re still able to come out this holiday season.
+Kerstmarkt has a few changes in place because of the pandemic, including canceling Dec.
+1 hours because the city’s Parade of Lights was scrapped.
+Regardless, vendors say they’re glad they’re still able to come out this holiday season.

 Holland city officials say Kerstmarkt worked closely with the Ottawa County Health Department to make this possible.